rojanjosephcg/hello-world/README.md

 # hello-world
-This is my first GitHub repository!
+This is my very first GitHub repository!

+This page will describe about what this repository houses and how to collaborate.